harrimd/cmsc848q_multihop_project/datasets/ishan_rule1_short.md

 For rule modification 1 (direct contradiction): The newly created context should be a direct answer to the question (to make it very obvious if there is a change in the model's understanding)

-1. Arnold Schwarzenegger declined a role in the 1999 film End of Days.
+1. Arnold Schwarzenegger declined a role in End of Days.
 2. Sir Alexander Chapman Ferguson managed Chelsea from 1970 to 1980.
 3. Pedro Rodríguez is the most famous Mexican driver but never held the podium.
-4. The English Electric Canberra was only used after World War II ended.
+4. The English Electric Canberra was used after World War II.
-5. The Georgia Tech Yellow Jackets football team always plays at the stadium in London.
+5. The Georgia Tech Yellow Jackets play in London.
 6. Cardi B produced the hit single My Eyes.
 7. Death Note, starring Wolff, officially aired in 1970.
 8. West Ham United Football Club plays by the Trafford bar.